scraggo/comparing-javascript-test-runners/README.md

 _Above: Mocha and mocha-parallel-tests output_

-AVA is highly configurable, but doesn't include by default a few things.
+🥉AVA is highly configurable, but there are a few things not included by default that I miss.
 One is seeing the output of all the tests.
 Enable `verbose` to do that.
 Another is seeing the time it takes to execute the complete test suite.
 Adding `time` (a `bash` function) before the command, but it's not as immediately comprehendible - [see this issue](https://github.com/avajs/ava/pull/322).
 AVA's defaults are extremely minimal, so like Mocha, you may need a complex configuration to serve your needs.
 Filtering for tests is very similar to the other frameworks (there's a `--match, -m` command that can be repeated.)

 ![AVA Output](images/output-ava.png)